zelihanurarslan/zelihanurarslan/README.md

 ## Career Goals

-My goal is to specialize in embedded systems, cybersecurity and software development, contributing to innovative and impactful technology projects.
+My goal is to specialize in embedded systems and software development while contributing to innovative technology projects involving data processing, monitoring systems and secure communication technologies.

 ## Connect With Me